gibbok/notes-graphql/README.md

 https://devinschulz.com/rename-fields-by-using-aliases-in-graphql/

+- Renaming fields for better readability: Aliases can be used to make the query results more human-readable.
+- Resolving naming conflicts: In complex data models where different types may have fields with the same name, aliases can be used to disambiguate the fields and avoid naming conflicts.
+- Requesting the same field with different arguments: Aliases can be used to request the same field multiple times with different arguments.
+- Reducing the number of queries: Aliases can be used to request multiple fields or fragments of data in a single query, thereby reducing the number of queries needed to retrieve the desired data.

 ## Fragments

 Fragment are reusable units.
 A fragment let me create a set of fields to include theme in queries.